SkimMilk05/flysavvy/README.md

 FlySavvy was developed as part of the Capital One Summit Challenge on [MindSumo](https://www.mindsumo.com/contests/travel_summit)
 This web application lets users browse for the cheapest flights with currency preferences, using API calls from [Skyscanner](https://rapidapi.com/skyscanner/api/skyscanner-flight-search)

+You can view the completed web application hosted on vercel by clicking [here](https://vercel.com/)

 ## Instructions for running FlySavvy in local host

 Clone this repository to your local machine.
 In the project directory, you can run: